lhico/roms_idealized_exps/README.md

 * upwelling.h (header file, name may change according to application)
 * varinfo.dat (sets names, units and other variable param. used in roms)
 * (...)

+## 5. Experiments
+* experiment01 - upwelling test
+* experiment02 - upwelling test with a grid (created using pyroms_tools)
+* experiment03 - homogeneous fields, 'wind' parallel to the coast (analytical experiment).
+The wind is actually the stress momentum flux.
+* experiment04 - idealized stratified fields, 'wind' parallel to the coast.